 At home?
 Explore!

-Access our e-library resources with your library card number and password.
+Access our e-library resources with your Huntingdon Valley Library card number and password.
 Apply for a card in person at the Library or online.
 If you’re not sure that you have a card, contact us.
 If you need to get your password to use your existing card, you can call us to reset it or use the “Forgot your password?” feature under My Account.
 Our neighbors in Philadelphia and Bucks County also have many online resources available for their cardholders.

 Census and other historical records for your genealogical research.
 Available from within the Library at a desktop computer.